Student BYOD Wi-Fi Security Solutions

 With unmanaged devices, there is also a high risk of misconfiguration.
 If you’re requiring students to utilize specific security settings, it can be difficult to ensure these are properly enabled.

 You could have administrators manually configure end-user devices themselves.
 Unfortunately, this creates a strain on their time and resources.
 Even more unfortunately, the consequences for misconfiguration can be serious, including possibilities like missing important security patches and lacking proper malware protection.
-For these reasons, a user-friendly onboarding solution is imperative when you have a BYOD policy.
+For these reasons, a user-friendly onboarding solution is required when you have a BYOD policy .

 Access to Non-School Resources

-In fact, in 2022, Kaspersky found that cyber attacks on devices used by children had increased by 57%.
+In fact, cyber attacks on devices used by children had increased significantly.
 Many of these attacks pose as files for popular gaming franchises played by students around the world, leading to malware installations on said devices.
-Once a compromised device accesses your network, there are a number of attacks that can be deployed to gain access to sensitive resources.
+Once a compromised device accesses your network, there are numerous attacks that can be deployed to gain access to sensitive resources.

 Password Mismanagement

 Another common pain point is problems associated with using credentials.
 These days, everyone has usernames and passwords to dozens of different services.
-It’s hard to keep track of, and this can lead to poor password management.
+It’s hard to keep track of all these credentials, and this can lead to poor password management.

 Both employees and students may accidentally repeat passwords, use weak passwords, or write down passwords in places where they can be stolen.
 Even if they don’t do any of these things, frequent password expiration policies are bound to frustrate anyone struggling to keep on top of all their credentials.

-To make matters worse, there are tons of attacks designed to snatch credentials, and poor password management makes it easier.
+To make matters worse, there are tons of attacks designed to snatch credentials, and poor password management gives attackers an easy way in.
 Brute force and dictionary hacks can quickly crack weak passwords.
-Man-in-the middle (also called MITM) attacks can snag a user’s credentials by creating convincing rogue access points for them to connect to.
+Man-in-the-middle attacks can snag a user’s credentials by creating convincing rogue access points for them to connect to.

 Certificate-based authentication is a secure alternative to credentials.
 Digital certificates allow end-users to access school resources without having to deal with the frustration of passwords, empower administrators to develop granular network segmentation policies, and protect your users from credential theft.

-We can address many of the pain point associated with BYOD Wi-Fi security through a range of technologies, including:
+You can address the pain points associated with BYOD Wi-Fi security through a range of technologies, including secure certificate-driven authentication , complete certificate lifecycle management , efficient onboarding technology, and managed RADIUS-backed authentication .

 Relying on a Pre-Shared Key (PSK) network unnecessarily puts your school’s network at risk.
 Many people share passwords with friends, family, and coworkers, so you can be virtually certain that a single password for your Wi-Fi will be leaked to unauthorized parties quickly.
 But even using individual usernames and passwords for a WPA2-Enterprise network can be risky, thanks to password mismanagement and weak passwords.